 • Rain City Burgers (6501 Roosevelt Way NE): Head north of downtown to the Roosevelt neighborhood for a menu of burgers that includes tributes to each of Seattle’s sports teams.
 The 12th Man burger, for instance, is a double cheeseburger with bacon.

 • Red Mill Burgers (312 N. 67th St. and 1613 W. Dravus St.): A favorite local burger joint.
 Most burger offerings come with bacon.

-• Top Pot Doughnuts (many locations; flagship at 2124 5th Ave.): Doughnuts (the store proclaims to offer more than 40 different kinds) and coffee seem like the perfect antidote to a rainy Seattle morning, and as such, Top Pot attracts crowds of locals and tourists alike.
+• Top Pot Doughnuts (2124 5th Ave.; multiple locations): Doughnuts (the store proclaims to offer more than 40 different kinds) and coffee seem like the perfect antidote to a rainy Seattle morning, and as such, Top Pot attracts crowds of locals and tourists alike.

 Besides football and basketball, the University of Washington boasts strong programs in a number of sports, including baseball, softball, soccer and volleyball.

 Meanwhile, Seattle is home to other college sports teams in the University of Seattle and Seattle Pacific University, and prominent sports programs from around the state — Washington State football and Gonzaga basketball, to name two — periodically host games in Seattle.

 Minor-league sports also abound in the form of Triple-A baseball — the Tacoma Rainiers, play at Cheney Stadium just outside downtown Tacoma.